Is Litigation Hold a replacement for backup in Microsoft 365?

 - A predictable and transparent cost model, with no hidden surprise charges for data ingress, egress, or storage

 For more insight into data protection in the cloud era, get an in-depth look via the e-guide on Leading SaaS Data Security.
-Or, if you’d like to learn more about Keepit backup and recovery services for Microsoft 365, Salesforce, Google Workspace, and others, visit this page.
+Or, if you’d like to learn more about Keepit backup and recovery services for Microsoft 365, Salesforce, Google Workspace, and others, visit our services overview page.